 Child showing symptoms of asthma / having asthma attack

-1. I can confirm that [name] has been diagnosed with asthma has been prescribed an inhaler. (circle as appropriate)
+I can confirm that [name has been prescribed an inhaler. (circle a

-2. [name] has a working, in-date inhaler, clearly labelled with their name, which is kept in their drawer in the medical room.
+2. [name] has a work their name, which is kept in their drawer in

-3. In the event of [name] displaying symptoms of asthma, and if their inhaler is not available or is unusable, I consent for them to receive salbutamol from an emergency inhaler held by the School for such purposes.
+3. In the event of [name if their inhaler is not available or is unusab salbutamol from an emergency inhaler he le, I consent for them to receive

 Signed: Date:

 Name (print)

 Child's name:

 Class:

 Parents address and contact details:

 Telephone: